STDs in the Philippines

 Treatment and Prevention

-These infections can be effectively treated with antibiotics.
+Can be effectively treated with antibiotics.
 Early detection and treatment are crucial to prevent complications.
-Public health campaigns focus on promoting safe sex practices, regular screenings, and timely medical consultations to manage and reduce the incidence of these STDs.
+Public health campaigns promote safe sex practices and encourage regular Testing.
+These efforts help manage and reduce the incidence of STDs.

 4. Gender Disparities in STD Detection